Toxocara canis: Transmission to humans

-Consumption of eggs from feces-contaminated items is the most common method of infection for humans especially children and young adults under the age of 20 years.
-Although rare, being in contact with soil that contains infectious eggs can also cause human infection, especially handling soil with an open wound or accidentally swallowing contaminated soil, as well as eating undercooked or raw meat of an intermediate host of the parasite such as lamb or rabbit.
+Humans can be infected by T. canis, resulting in a condition called toxocariasis.
+Consumption of eggs from feces-contaminated items is the most common method of infection for humans, especially in children and young adults under the age of 20 years.
+Although rare, being in close contact with an infected animal (e.g., stroking the fur of an infected animal) or with soil that contains infectious eggs can also cause human infection, especially handling soil with an open wound or accidentally swallowing contaminated soil, as well as eating undercooked or raw meat of an intermediate host of the parasite such as lamb or rabbit.
+Although the risk of being infected by petting a dog is extremely limited, a single infected puppy can produce more than 100,000 roundworm eggs per gram of feces.